-4.1 Measuring Withdrawal Quantities
+4.1 Withdrawal Quantity

-4.1.1 Monitoring Methods
+4.1.1 Automated Monitoring of Groundwater and Surface Water Withdrawals

-The applicant shall indicate the method of monitoring and reporting water withdrawals on the application form.
-Monitoring methods may include reporting of electrical usage, use of telemetry devices or base stations, flowmeters, or self-monitoring methods.
-The District shall evaluate the proposed monitoring and reporting methods based on data reliability, consistency, format, and cost to the applicant and to the District.
+For water uses meeting the criteria contained in this section, withdrawal quantities shall, at a minimum, be reported to the District on a monthly basis and in an automated fashion as described in a monitoring and reporting plan provided by the applicant and approved by the District as part of the water use permit application.
+Automated monitoring and reporting methods may include reporting of electrical usage, use of telemetry devices or base stations, or other approved methods.
+The District shall evaluate the proposed monitoring and reporting methods based on data reliability, consistency, format, and cost to the applicant and the District.